ollie-walters/ollie-walters/README.md

 # 💫 About Me:
-I'm currently working on a Game boy in C<br>I'm looking to collaborate on programming projects based on blockchain and looking to learn<br>I’m interested in ...
-Robotics, Automation, Data Science, AI, ML, DeveOps<br>I’m currently learning Robotics and Automation Engineer, Data structures and algorithms
+Currently coding a Game Boy in C. Open to collaboration on blockchain projects.
+Passionate about Robotics, Automation, Data Science, AI, ML, and DevOps<br>.
+Learning Robotics and Automation Engineering, along with diving into data structures and algorithms.
+Fun Fact: I play three sports, including Field Hockey for Leeds Beckett Men's 1s.

 ## 🌐 Socials: